 77.2.
 The granted term of permanence is one hundred and eighty three (183) consecutive days or period of days that together give a result of one hundred and eighty three (183) days within a year, counted from the first entry into Peruvian territory.
 These periods are not extendable.
 [My translation]

 That’s the official line.
 But the problem here is the lack of clarity as to whether it’s 183 days per calendar year or 183 days in any 365 day period.
+[As a side note, there’s also the option of overstaying your given time and paying the overstay fine when you leave Peru.]

 Official Clarification of the Maximum Amount of Days in Peru